rticommunity/rticonnextdds-examples/examples/connext_dds/printing_qos/README.md

-# Example Code: Print QoS
+# Example Code: Printing QoS

-Example about printing the QoS of the entities.
+Example showing how to print the QoS in use by DDS Entities.

 ## Concept

-RTI Connext DDS provides you the possibility to print the following Qos objects:
+RTI Connext DDS provides you the possibility to print the following QoS objects:
 `DataReaderQos`, `DataWriterQos`, `PublisherQos`, `SubscriberQos`, `TopicQos`, `DomainParticipantQos` and `DomainParticipantFactoryQos`.